George7h/bookstores/README.md

 Clone this repository to your desired folder:

-Enter: > git clone git@github.com:George7h/math-magician.git in your terminal.
+Enter: > git clone git@github.com:George7h/bookstores.git in your terminal.

+### Install

+Install this project with:

+- > npm install

 ### Usage

 Run the following commands in the terminal:

-- > npm install
 - >npm start

 The browser will automatically open the website.